beedo505/New-version/README.md

 - `-badwords`: Manage offensive words list interactively.
 - `-ban [user] [reason]`: Ban a user from the server.
 - `-unban [user]`: Unban a user from the server using their ID.
+- `-how`: Check your remaining jail time and release information.
+- `-jailed`: List all currently jailed members with their release times.

 ## ⚙️ Setup Instructions